Arkaeriit/cyberland.lua/README.md

 ### Board selection

 If you want to post to cyberland2.club simply put the letter of the board in the board field of your commands.
 Example: `i` for the image board.
 If you want yo post to cyberland.digital put a `d` besore the letter of the board.
 Example: `dc` for the client testing board.
 If you want to post to http://landcyber.herokuapp.com put a `l` before the letter of the board.
 Example: `lt` for the technology board.
+If you want to use an other text board you should put the full URL of the board.

 ### Filters